hross/christieandross/_posts/2011-12-06-calendar-of-events.markdown

 ---
 layout: post
-title: Engagement
+title: Calendar of Events
 image: wedding.png
-description: How did it all go down?
-This is our story.
+description: What else is going on the weekend of the wedding?
+When are things happening?
 ---

-Engagement details.
+Coming Soon!